 Jimmy Carter became president in 1977 after running on a political campaign to decriminalize marijuana.
 During his first year in office, the Senate Judiciary Committee voted to decriminalize up to one ounce of marijuana.

 In the 1980s, President Ronald Reagan reinforced and expanded many of Nixon’s War on Drugs policies.
-In 1984, his wife Nancy Reagan launched the “Just Say No” campaign, which was an effort to educate children on the dangers of drug use.
+In 1984, his wife Nancy Reagan launched the “Just Say No” campaign, which was intended to highlight the dangers of drug use.

-President Reagan’s refocus on drugs led to a significant increase in incarcerations for nonviolent drug crimes.
+President Reagan’s refocus on drugs and the passing of severe penalties for drug-related crimes in Congress and state legislatures led to a massive increase in incarcerations for nonviolent drug crimes.

 Public support for the war on drugs has waned in recent decades.
 Some Americans and policymakers feel the campaign has been ineffective or has led to racial divide.
-However, others still passionately support the effort.
+Between 2009 and 2013, some 40 states took steps to soften their drug laws, lowering penalties and shortening mandatory minimum sentences, according to the Pew Research Center.

 In 2010, Congress passed the Fair Sentencing Act (FSA), which reduced the discrepancy between crack and powder cocaine offenses from 100:1 to 18:1.